Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Detachment from work relationships and responsibilities becomes noticeable.
 You avoid colleagues or social interactions related to stress sources.
 You feel disconnected from your usual values or goals.

-Recovery potential shows improvement with rest and stress reduction, unlike persistent ADHD traits.
+Recovery with rest shows improvement with rest and stress reduction, unlike persistent ADHD traits.

 Daily Life Signals to Watch For